Lcrypto/classic-PEG-/README.md

 # Progressive Edge Growth (PEG) for LDPC and QC-LDPC codes construction using C++, Matlab and Python including ACE maximization and Avoiding Generating Small Cycles

-Progressive edge growth for LDPC [C++](https://github.com/Lcrypto/classic-PEG-/tree/master/classic_PEG) (MS VS projetc classic_PEG.sln implementations solved memmory issues and etc) ,  [Python PEG](https://github.com/Lcrypto/classic-PEG-/blob/master/peg.py), [Python Modified PEG Algorithm  Avoiding Generating Small Cycles](https://github.com/Lcrypto/classic-PEG-/tree/master/mm_qc_pega)  and [Matlab PEG+ACE](https://github.com/Lcrypto/classic-PEG-/blob/master/ProgressiveEdgeGrowthACE.m),  [QC-LDPC PEG+ACE C++ code construction](https://github.com/Lcrypto/classic-PEG-/tree/master/QC-LDPC%20ACE-PEG)
+The GitHub repository contains different implementations of Progressive Edge Growth (PEG) methods for constructing Low-Density Parity-Check (LDPC) and Quasi-Cyclic Low-Density Parity-Check (QC-LDPC) codes.
+The implementations include [C++ using MS Visual Studio Project classic_PEG.sln with solve memory issues/effective structures used](https://github.com/Lcrypto/classic-PEG-/tree/master/classic_PEG), [Python classical PEG](https://github.com/Lcrypto/classic-PEG-/blob/master/peg.py), [Python Modified PEG Algorithm Avoiding Generating Small Cycles](https://github.com/Lcrypto/classic-PEG-/tree/master/mm_qc_pega), [Matlab PEG+ACE](https://github.com/Lcrypto/classic-PEG-/blob/master/ProgressiveEdgeGrowthACE.m), and [QC-LDPC PEG+ACE C++ code construction](https://github.com/Lcrypto/classic-PEG-/tree/master/QC-LDPC%20ACE-PEG)  .

-Very beautifull PEG demo you can see using Anil Uzumcuoglu java implementation at https://uzum.github.io/ldpc-peg/
+The repo provides various implementation options to create LDPC and QC-LDPC codes using the PEG algorithm, with each implementation having its own advantages and features.
+One can choose the implementation depending on their specific needs, such as ease of use, preferred programming language, or desired functionality.

+For an interesting demo, you can check out Anil Uzumcuoglu's Java implementation of PEG at https://uzum.github.io/ldpc-peg/.
+The demo showcases the progressive growth of edges in PEG, demonstrating how it constructs sparse graphs that form the basis of LDPC and QC-LDPC codes.

 References: